pexip/os-python-hypothesis/hypothesis-python/docs/supported.rst

 Python versions
 ---------------

-Hypothesis is supported and tested on CPython 3.6+, i.e.
+Hypothesis is supported and tested on CPython 3.7+, i.e.
-`all versions of CPython with upstream support <https://devguide.python.org/#status-of-python-branches>`_,
+`all versions of CPython with upstream support <https://devguide.python.org/versions/>`_, along with PyPy for the same versions.

-Hypothesis also supports the latest PyPy for Python 3.6.
-32-bit builds of CPython also work, though they are currently only tested on Windows.
+32-bit builds of CPython also work, though we only test them on Windows.

 In general Hypothesis does not officially support anything except the latest patch release of any version of Python it supports.
 Earlier releases should work